bachya/ExpandSync/README.md

 1. Export the current aText snippet list (**Data >> Backup To...**).
 Ensure that you export a CSV (not an aText) file.
 2. Run `expandsync /path/to/your/aText/file.csv`
-3. ExpandSync will calculate the snippets that are missing from aText and those that are missing from TextExpander iOs.
+3. ExpandSync will calculate the snippets that are missing from aText and those that are missing from TextExpander Touch.
-4. Unique aText snippets will be automatically imported into TextExpander iOS via Dropbox.
+4. Unique aText snippets will be automatically imported into TextExpander Touch via Dropbox.
-5. ExpandSync will output `aText-snippets.csv` – which contains snippets unique to TextExpander iOS – which can be imported into aText.
+5. ExpandSync will output `aText-snippets.csv` – which contains snippets unique to TextExpander Touch – which can be imported into aText.

 # Caveats

 * Unfortunately, aText does not allow programmatic access to its snippet database; as such, there is a rather manual nature to this (you most likely won't be running this on a regular cron job).
-* Because neither aText nor TextExpander iOS tracks snippets that have been deleted, there's no way to tell both applications to simultaneously delete a snippet.
+* Because neither aText nor TextExpander Touch tracks snippets that have been deleted, there's no way to tell both applications to simultaneously delete a snippet.
 I'm working on a "ask-the-user" method, but in the meantime, snippets will have to be manually deleted from both sides.
 * Currently, dynamic text – dates, etc. – are not translated between programs.
 I'm planning to address in a future version.

 # Known Issues & Future Releases